man-group/dtale/README.md

 * **Hyperlinks:** If your column is comprised of URL strings you can make them hyperlinks which will open a new tab

 #### Describe (Column Analysis)
 Based on the data type of a column different charts will be shown.
+This side panel can be closed using the 'X' button in the upper right or by pressing the ESC key.

 | Chart         | Data Types     | Sample |
 |---------------|----------------|--------|